thijsrijkers/Visual/README.md

 # represent
-Represent is a tool to display current distributed dev on git
+> Represent the current state of a application based on selected git branch